antonioortegajr/IDXBroker-GETs/README.md

 Since the IDX Broker docs are all PHP I decided to create an example of a leads call in various other languages.

-All request headers MUST be lower case (see ruby example) I do have a request in to make headers case insensitive.
+All request headers MUST be lower case (see ruby example).
+I do have a request in to make headers case insensitive.

 Some requests may have package dependencies as well as needing other files (like a Gemfile.lock for example)